whleucka/hyper/README.md

 ### Routing

 Routing is super easy with Nebula.
 Call a class method or simply define a closure that returns a payload.
-Noice.

 - With the http method helpers, you can easily wire up the routing for your app.
 Here is a basic example of `/public/index.php` which wires up 3 routes.
 ```php